AUAShen/vConv/demo.md

 ```{bash}
  python VConvMotifdiscovery.py
 ```
-This demo shows one of the real-world applications of vConv layer: a single-layered Convolutional Neural network for motif discovery from chipseq data.
+This demo shows one of the real-world applications of the vConv layer: a single-layered Convolutional Neural network for motif discovery from chipseq data.
 Detailed workflow is explained below.

 ## Generating training and testing dataset from fasta file
 ```{python}
 class GeneRateOneHotMatrix() # in seq_to_matrix.py
 ```
 The input files are in fasta format.
 Each sequence is collected from a chipseq peak [reference to the data source].
-The first step is to generate "negative" samples by shuffling the chipseq reads, while keeping the dimer frequency.
+The first step is to generate "negative" samples by shuffling the chipseq reads while keeping the dimer frequency.
 ```{python}
 def k_mer_shuffle(self,seq_shape, seq_series, k=2) # in class: GeneRateOneHotMatrix
 ```